spotify/luigi/doc/api_overview.rst

 Python is not a strongly typed language and you don't have to specify the types of any of your parameters.
-You can simply use ``luigi.Parameter`` if you don't care.
+You can simply use the base class :class:`~luigi.parameter.Parameter` if you don't care.
-In fact, the reason DateParameter et al exist is just in order to support command line interaction and make sure to convert the input to the corresponding type (i.e. datetime.date instead of a string).
+In fact, the reason :class:`~DateParameter` et al exist is just in order to support command line interaction and make sure to convert the input to the corresponding type (i.e. datetime.date instead of a string).